 Single-event tickets will go on sale April 6.

 About Bentonville Film Festival: Co-founded in 2015 by Academy Award Winner® Geena Davis, founder and chair of the Geena Davis Institute on Gender in Media and Trevor Drinkwater, President and CEO of ARC Entertainment, the Bentonville Film Festival is a commercially focused, research based platform with a mission to champion women and diverse voices in media and proactively supports content creation that inspires young minds to do great things.
-BFF is the only film competition in the world to award guaranteed theatrical, international, digital, retail home entertainment distribution for its winners in partnership with AMC, Walmart and American International Cinema.
+BFF is the only film competition in the world to award guaranteed theatrical, international, digital, retail home entertainment distribution for its winners with support from AMC, Walmart and American Cinema International.
 The festival takes place during the first week of May in Bentonville, Ark.

 About BFF Foundation: Bentonville Film Festival Foundation, Inc. is a 501(c)(3) non-profit organization focused on promoting women and diverse voices in the entertainment industry through research, education, mentoring and industry partnerships.
 The primary partner of the Foundation is the Geena Davis Institute on Gender in Media.
 To learn how you can support the BFF Foundation go to our website www.bentonvillefilmfestival.com or contact Grace Chong at firstname.lastname@example.org.